polyaxon/polyaxon/templates/experimentation/experiments.md

 $ polyaxon upload
 ```

-In order to customize the resources of our jobs we need to introduce a new [environment section]().
+In order to customize the resources of our jobs we need to introduce a new section [environment]().

 Let's create a new `polyaxonfile_resources.yml` override file that will allow us to achieve that